A Journey to Baja’s La Trinidad Cave Paintings

 The shaman’s heir would generally be decided from very early on.
 Another of the Cochimí’s disturbing practices involved various children ingesting high doses of hallucinogens like peyote.
 Some of the children would inevitably die in the process, but those who survived would become candidates to be the next shaman.

 Eventually, when the shaman did die, a cannibalistic ritual would occur in which the new shaman would devour his heart and brains.
-This was believed to ensure that all of the shaman’s knowledge would be passed down.
+This was believed to ensure that all of the previous shaman’s knowledge would be passed down.

 These handprints reminded me of the ones found throughout the US Southwest, though these are around a couple thousand years older!

 Speaking of chronology, in addition to the images mentioned above, there’s an entire additional set of paintings along the rocks to the left.
-And incredibly, their estimated age ranges from 2000-7000 BC!
+And incredibly, their estimated age ranges from 7000-2000 BC!

 La Trinidad Cave Paintings